AaronTomThomas/todolistapp/README.md

 client and server.

 ...

+## Setting up for development/testing
 #Run to install dependencies
 'npm install'

+to set up prisma db,
+create a .env file with contents "DATABASE_URL = "file:./dev.db"

-to set up prisma db, 'npx prisma generate' and/or 'npx prisma migrate dev --name init'
+run, 'npx prisma generate' and/or 'npx prisma migrate dev --name init'

 #Creating environment for DB

-create a .env file with contents "DATABASE_URL = "file:./dev.db"

 The database should then be in sync with the schema in prisma/schema.prisma